lior8/CIAI-Project/README.md

 ## Analysis
 Two files are needed for the analysis:
-1. ReadTrajectories.py, which uses the SmacTrace files and transforms trajectory objects into a csv
+1. ReadTrajectories.py, which uses the SmacTrace files and transforms trajectory objects into a csv.
+In order to run it, extract traces.zip and replace the input_dir with its location.
 2. TrajectoryClustering.ipynb which reads the csvs and clusters them.
+Replace input_dir with the location of all csvs (output of ReadTrajectories.py)